How much does Javonte Williams’ return mean to the Broncos?

-It is honestly unbelievable to me that Javonte is ready to go.
+It is honestly unbelievable to me that Broncos running back Javonte Williams is ready to go.
 ACL tears are serious trouble for NFL players.
 Thankfully, the medical knowledge and capability to deal with them have vastly improved in all the years I’ve spent watching the NFL.

 Years ago, ACL injuries were scary and likely career-ending injuries.
 Now, we’re seeing a player return to play and not even a year has passed.